 Hosting is the foundation of your website.
-You need a host in order to install WordPress and run your blog.
+You need a host to install WordPress and run your blog.
 A host is a company that provides server space for you to store your website files.
-When someone visits your blog in a browser, the blog post, files and images are transferred from the web host to your visitor’s browser.
+When someone visits your blog in a browser, the blog post, files, and images are transferred from the web host to your visitor’s browser.

 For this guide, we will use BlueHost as our web host.
 It is a cheap hosting that is extremely easy for beginners to set up.
 If you use any other web host, the steps will be the same but the user interface may be slightly different.

 1. Go to BlueHost using this link to get a special discount.
 Select WordPress > WordPress Hosting from the top menu.

 2. Click on the button you see on this page and you will be taken to the pricing section.